KittyGiraudel/site/_posts/2013-07-29-optimising-images-with-bash.md

 * try to add some lossy optimisations for JPG,
 * add an auto-upload function to upload to your FTP,
 * use a configuration file to tweak the optimisation tools…

-> Loïc Giraudel works as a frontend developer at Future PLC (Grenoble, France).
-He is a JavaScript and Git expert.
-You can catch him on Twitter: [@l_giraudel](https://twitter.com/l_giraudel).